vitormhenrique/OctoPrint-Enclosure/README.md

-# BEFORE OPENING AN ISSUE
+# Before opening an issue...

 Check the [troubleshooting guide](https://github.com/vitormhenrique/OctoPrint-Enclosure/wiki/Troubleshooting-Guide).
 Issues with no log, no print screen will be closed until the necessary documentation is available.